Enable accidental deletions prevention in the Microsoft Entra provisioning service

 - Unassign a user or group from the application (or configuration).

-- Remove a user from a group that's providing them access to the application (or configuration).
+- Remove a user from a group that's provides them access to the application (or configuration).

 Frequently Asked Questions